ChiamZhang/html2markdown/README.md

 from html2markdown import html2markdown
 html2Markdown(arg1, arg2, arg3, arg4)
 ```

-- `arg1`: The URL to be converted.
+- Parameter 1: URL to be converted (cannot be empty).
-- `arg2`: The ID of the title element on the webpage, e.g., "articleContentId" for CSDN.
+- Parameter 2: ID of the title element in the website's HTML, such as `articleContentId` on CSDN (if empty, it will be randomly named).
-- `arg3`: The ID of the content element on the webpage, e.g., "article_content" for CSDN.
+- Parameter 3: ID of the content element in the website's HTML, such as `article_content` on CSDN (if empty, the entire page will be converted).
-- `arg4`: Cookie information in JSON format.
-It will be automatically converted to a usable format.
+- Parameter 4: Cookie information in JSON format (if empty, no cookie will be used).

 #### Demo

 There is a `test.py` in the directory containing a sample for users to reference.
 When obtaining parameters, you can use the browser's F12 to inspect elements.

 ## 中文

 ### 介绍